Ragnarson/ragnarson-blog/source/posts/2017-01-23-building-a-set-of-tools-for-managing-a-hosting-platform.html.markdown

 The main - and the most useful - role is presenting information about the current state of the Platform.
 It requires data synchronization from different sources with building relations between them.
 For example an instance and its DNS records or an application and its database with backups.
 The Admin Panel performs that process periodically using a background worker and automatically on changing the state from the web interface (for example after updating a DNS record).
 It ensures that all information are up-to-date.

 The first service that provides important data is Deis.
 It is responsible for running applications.
-We synchronizes application's metadata, domains, limits, configuration and SSL certificates.
+We synchronize application's metadata, domains, limits, configuration and SSL certificates.
 Having all of them on a single view per application is helpful when developers ask for assistance.

 Another tool is Amazon Web Services that is used as instances provider at the moment.
 Under the hood, there are servers not only for Deis itself, but also for databases, Chef server, monitoring, etc. At this point, it stores information about instances, their maintenance events and load balancers.
 You can easily recognize which server of PostgreSQL replica set is a master or which instance does not have a DNS record yet.